danswer-ai/danswer/CONTRIBUTING.md

 Install Playwright (headless browser required by the Web Connector)

 > **Note:**
-> If you have just done the pip install, open a new terminal and source the python virtual-env again.
+> If you have just run the pip install, open a new terminal and source the python virtual-env again.
-> This will update the path to include playwright
+> This will pull the updated PATH to include playwright

 Then install Playwright by running:
 ```bash